howsoai/howso-engine/README.md

 - [Howso Playground](https://playground.howso.com)

 ## General Overview
 This repository holds the Howso Engine, a project written in [Amalgam](https://github.com/howsoai/amalgam) that defines all of the functionality of Trainees and their management.
-This project is used by [howso-engine-py](https://github.com/howsoai/howso-engine-py) to expose the functionality of the Howso Engine through a Python API.
+This project is used by [howso-engine-py](https://github.com/howsoai/howso-engine-py) to expose the functionality of the Howso Engine through a Python API, and is the recommended interface for most data science applications.

 To use the Howso Engine without the Python client, it is recommended that you first introduce yourself to the [Amalgam](https://github.com/howsoai/amalgam) language.
 This way you can learn how to write scripts that will allow you to use the Howso Engine.